systemcarl/weblog/articles/devlogs/blank/ci-cd.md

 I think exploring alternate IaC tools that can integrate directly with
     higher-level languages (like [Pulumi]) would also be worthwhile.
 After this experience, I think there may be an elegant way to create a
-    generalize CI/CD library that can be containerized to provide more robust tools without sacrificing portability.
+    generalized CI/CD library that can be containerized to provide more robust tools without sacrificing portability.

 In the meantime, I am quite happy with the current state of the project;